Formal Verification of Robustness and Resilience of Learning-Enabled State Estimation Systems: Future Work

-In the experimental sections such as Section \ref{sec:verificationexperiments}, examples have been provided to show the difference between robustness (in the context of ML) and resilience on the LE-SESs.
-In the following, we discuss a few aspects that are not covered in the LE-SESs.
+In the experimental sections, examples have been provided to show the difference between robustness (in the context of ML) and resilience, and the preliminary strategies are investigated to quantify and improve the robustness and resilience of LE-SESs.
+In the following, we highlight a few aspects that are not covered in this paper but worthy for the study in the future works.
+All the discussions are led to the need for more comprehensive study of robustness and resilience in the context of LE-SESs, and the proposal suggested in the paper only makes a first attempt towards this.